 The theatrical episodes don't generally last very long, but can be sudden and violent (think screaming, kicking and thrashing about), which means they can be harmful to sufferers and their unfortunate bed partners.

-REM Sleep Disorder primarily affects men over 50 and anyone on high-dose anti-depressants.
+REM Sleep Disorder is reported to primarily affect men over 50 and anyone on high-dose anti-depressants.
 The cause?
 Also unknown.

 On the other end of the REM sleep disorder spectrum, there's Sleep Paralysis.
 Here, the brain functions how it should during REM sleep, sending signals that keep muscles in a state of paralysis or relaxation.
 This is normal and we're usually not aware that it's even happening, but in a terrifying turn of events, sufferers of Sleep Paralysis wake up while their body is still paralysed.

-Sleep Paralysis can affect anyone.
-Causes include sleep deprivation, jet lag, narcolepsy, changing medications and certain psychiatric disorders.
+According to reports, Sleep Paralysis can affect anyone.
+Causes are reported to include sleep deprivation, jet lag, narcolepsy, changing medications and certain psychiatric disorders.

 AKA Sleeping Beauty Syndrome, this rare neurological disorder takes 'sleeping in' to a new level.
 Sufferers experience episodes of excessive sleep for between 12 and 24 hours at a time over a few days or even weeks.